ANDOVER, Conn. (WTNH) — The vows of marriage.

-“It takes a deeper meaning now,” said Lisa Marshall.
+“It takes a deeper meaning now,” Lisa Marshall said.

-To have and to hold.
-“The hand that you’re holding on the front porch is not going to be there later so do a lot of hand-holding,” said Marshall
+“The hand that you’re holding on the front porch is not going to be there later, so do a lot of hand-holding,” Marshall said.

-Lisa Marshall holds on tight to her great love Peter.
-“Peter and I have been married for 13 years.”
+Marshall holds on tight to her great love, Peter.

-For better, for worse.
-“We were married maybe 5 years when I started noticing some signs of memory loss,” said Marshall.
+“We were married maybe five years when I started noticing some signs of memory loss,” Marshall said.

-In 2018 at the young age of 53, Peter was diagnosed with early-onset Alzheimer’s.
+In 2018, at the young age of 53, Peter was diagnosed with early-onset Alzheimer’s.
 He began deteriorating quickly.
 The disease robs him of who he truly is.

 Peter had to retire early.
-Lisa had to also leave her career to become peter’s full-time caregiver.
+Marshall had to also leave her career to become Peter’s full-time caregiver.

-“We went from having two very lucrative careers to just social security disability income.
-That’s difficult.
+“We went from having two very lucrative careers to just social security disability income,” Marshall said.
+“That’s difficult.”

-“I’ve come up with the three A’s number one, accept help, number two you have to ask for help and number three you have to articulate what you need.”
+“I’ve come up with the three A’s,” Marshall said.
+“Number one, accept help.
+Number two, you have to ask for help.
+Number three, you have to articulate what you need.”